mcnulty/udi/PROTOCOL.md

 form:

 1. An unsigned, 16-bit integer value that defines the type of the event.
-2. An unsigned, 64-bit integer value that identifies tid of the thread that triggered the event.
+2. An unsigned, 64-bit integer value that identifies the id of the thread that triggered the event.

 The following is a list of event types and corresponding values: